Endowed Professor of Ocean Conservation Science

 Another extensively exploited fish on which I focus research efforts is the sturgeon.
 Most species of sturgeon in the United States and overseas are threatened with extinction due to relentless pursuit of their eggs, which are prized for caviar.
 Contributing scientific information on the status of these fish and associated trends has catalyzed conservation action.
 Research results of studies I have conducted have informed policy decisions such as the listings of both the Atlantic and beluga sturgeon under the U.S. Endangered Species Act and a U.S. ban on the sale of beluga caviar.

 I founded and co-direct the Shinnecock Bay Restoration Program (ShiRP).
 ShiRP was developed in response to deteriorating environmental conditions in Shinnecock Bay, Long Island, caused primarily by overfishing and pollution.
-Our goal is to improve the ecological integrity of the bay by restoring shellfish and seagrass beds, which will result in increased population levels of fish and other wildlife, as well as a healthier environment.
-Our restoration work is informed by complementary scientific studies.
-Outreach and partnerships are important aspects of the restoration plan.
+An important goal of the project is to improve the ecological integrity of the bay by restoring shellfish and seagrass beds, which will result in improved water quality, increased abundance of fish, shellfish and other wildlife, as well as a healthier environment.
+Following a decade of restoration work focused on building no-take hard clam sanctuaries and oyster reefs we have established the success of the program at eliminating harmful algal blooms and rebuilding shellfish populations.
+We also documented a 16-fold increase in hard clam landings in areas open to fishing - a “spillover effect” emanating from the hard clam sanctuaries.
+Our restoration work is informed by complementary scientific studies, and outreach and partnerships are key elements of the restoration plan.

 I have led several major oceanic field expeditions and served on many high-level scientific panels, including President Clinton’s Panel on Ocean Exploration, the Task Force on Environmental Sustainability commissioned by U.N.
 Secretary-General Kofi Annan, and several committees of the National Academy of Sciences.
 Currently I serve on the Ecological Society of America’s rapid response team, the Seafood Watch Technical Advisory Committee, and as a Director of Fishwise.